jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/15 - The Lesson.md

 ## Lessons

 Frederick Douglass is a true Jedi Master.
 His bravery, intelligence, and persistence teach humanity's endless potential.
-The big lesson we need to learn here Skywalker, is the difference between rules and majic.
+The big lesson we need to learn here Skywalker, is the difference between good and bad rules using majic.

 Sophia connected Douglass with books.
 She wasn't told to.
 She did it because we naturally love teaching tools.
-Whatever our joys are, from reading, knitting, or fishing, we love explaining them.
-We love it, because performing majic is even cooler than a magic show.
+Whatever our joys are, from reading, boxing, or fishing, we love spreading them.
+We love it, because we're performing majic, which is even cooler than magic.

-Contrast these two scenarios.
-When a magician makes a playing card disappear, we're awed because the magician made us wonder.
-However, when a majician connects someone with reading, they've similarly performed, not a trick; they've upgraded someone's cyborgology and effectively created a new and improved person.
+When a magician makes a playing card disappear, we smile in awe and childish wonder.
+That's really cool, but nothing new was created, so we soon lose our joy.
+However, when a majician connects someone with reading, they've similarly performed something awesome, but its not a trick; they've upgraded someone's cyborgology and effectively procreated a new and improved person.
+And that keeps our smile alive.

 Yet human made rules _sometimes_ say upgrading to a new tool is wrong.
-Peasant farmers couldn't have a musket, medieval parishoners couldn't read a science book, a 1990's kid couldn't download a digital song.
+Medieval parishoners couldn't read a science book, peasant farmers couldn't have a musket, a 1990's kid couldn't download a digital song.
 Today millions of tired mothers can't telecommute.
 Why?

 There is no easy answer.
-The Death Star of rules doesn't proclaim itself evil.
+The rule book doesn't proclaim itself an evil Death Star.
 The lesson Skywalker is it'll never be easy to know the difference between good and bad rules.
-There are millions of rules.
-Our best judge is majic.
-It naturally makes us smile.
+There are simply too many rules and we make them so easily.
+But to check our rule book from becoming Darth Blockbuster's Death Star, we can use majic.
+Majic is our best judge of rules because majic naturally makes us smile.
 From teaching a kid to walk, to teaching a grandmother to use Skype and watch her grandkids first steps, teaching and learning new tools opens our hearts because it solves problems, and improves our way of life.

-So, when teaching or learning a new tool, and someone steps in your way with a rule, ask yourself if you feel majic, and if you do, ask the rulemaker why he doesn't.
+So, when you're teaching or learning a new tool and someone steps in your way with a rule, ask yourself if you feel majic, and if you do, ask the rulemaker why he doesn't.
 Perhaps there's a good reason.
 But keep Sophia in mind.
 Performing majic made her fell good, while following the rules only made her feel safe.

 Safety is fleeting Skywalker.
 No ruling philosophy lasts forever, thus all rules are set to expire.
 Majic never will.
+It always was, and always will be in our souls to test our rules.

+Ignore it at your peril.
 Look at poor Sophia.
-She gave one of our greatest writers and orators his start, yet she lived a miserable life watching him succeed because she believed she broke the rules.
+She gave one of our greatest writers and orators his start, yet she lived a miserable life watching him succeed because she broke the rules.
 That should help you decide which rules are worth following.
-Expecially because only with majic, can we build our Lifestar.
+Especially because only with lots of majic, can we ever build our Life Star.